lizzynaameh/Exploratory-Data-Analysis-MTA-Ridership-in-NYC/Analysis of NYC's Subway Network (MVP).md

 ## Analysis of MTA

 As New York City resumes normal life in a 'post-pandemic' world, the Metropolitan Transit Agency is tasked with [keeping riders safe](https://www.wsj.com/articles/how-does-new-york-keep-transit-riders-safe-from-covid-19-trial-and-error-11609678802).
 This includes monitoring subway stations for overcrowding, which remains a health risk as vaccination efforts are ongoing.
-The goal of this project is to better understand where ridership is highest and growing the fastest in order to make decisions for public safety.
+The goal of this project is to better understand where ridership is highest and growing the fastest to help the MTA make decisions that promote public health.

 To explore the data, I plotted the distribution of cumulative entries and exits by station over the six month period from January to June of 2021 using side-by-side boxplots.
 The right skew indicates that the majority of subway stations carry a lower volume of passengers (roughly between 200,000 and 1.6 million roughly), while just a few stations carry a high volume.
 34th St-Penn station is the busiest station by far, using both entries and exits as metrics.